apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 * update the predictive model with *new data* regularly and automatically;
 * answer *prediction query* through REST API or SDKs.

+> **Notes about HADOOP_CONF_DIR**

+> Before you begin this tutorial, make sure your environment does not have the variable `HADOOP_CONF_DIR` set.
+When this is set, PredictionIO will automatically pick it up and some functionality will expect an operational Hadoop 2 environment.

 # Create a Simple App Project

 Create a new project directory for a simple app that will use the engine.